Bitcoin is set for a head-on clash with those investors who want their portfolios to be managed responsibly.

 The reliance of bitcoin on a complete, public ledger also poses data protection and privacy issues (not to mention prohibiting widespread commercial adoption: no company would want to have all of its sales recorded on the public ledger in real time).
 Because the network records all transactions in the currency, bitcoin is unable to comply with Article 17 of GDPR4, the ‘right to be forgotten’.

 The final, but possibly the biggest, governance issue is the amount of time that bitcoin transactions take to clear.
-Block times (each block representing an individual transaction in the blockchain) are currently around 10 minutes, which would not represent a problem if we are discussing a conventional currency (Figure 5).
+Block times (each block is several hundred transactions) are currently around 10 minutes, which would not represent a problem if we are discussing a conventional currency (Figure 5).
 However, bitcoin’s volatility means that this settlement time poses a genuine risk.
 Fiat currencies have relatively stable values compared with the goods and commodities they are used to purchase (Figure 4).
 For example, by the time a bank has cleared our lunchtime payment for a sandwich at the end of the working day, the value of that sandwich to US dollar or British pounds remains relatively unchanged.
 But because very few items are priced in bitcoin, goods and commodities have a much more unstable relationship with the cryptocurrency, all because bitcoin is volatile in relation to standard currencies.
 This issue remains the main hurdle separating bitcoin from actual usefulness – who can risk exchanging goods for bitcoin when it may have drastically altered in price during the settlement time?
 Indeed, exchanging bitcoin for any form of goods or service seems akin to trying to buy your morning coffee with Tesla stock.
 It simply isn’t very well designed for that purpose, especially for the retailer.

 Figure 5.
 Block Times (Minutes)